Hidden-Histories/Public-Resources/documentation/Tutorial_UnityTransparency.md

 NOTE: If you need to **refresh your Unity skills** see [Prof. Rhonda's "Introduction to Unity3D Editor" slide deck](https://docs.google.com/presentation/d/1CzzGu4zK2a9VsXfM0WVPNGqtQfGEr30u67TTrWYI8qU/edit#slide=id.g7f6e1f9622_0_516), linked from the Hidden Histories documentation page.

-- Create a Quad 3D GameObject and name it "Kini."
+- Create a Quad 3D GameObject and name it "KiniQuad."
 - Make sure its transform is **zeroed at 0,0,0 in both Position and Rotation!**
-- Can't see the Quad - even though all the components appear in the Inspector?
+- Can't see KiniQuad - even though it's selected in the Hierarchy window, and all its components appear in the Inspector?
   - Make sure you are looking at the Scene window.
-  - With the Kini Quad selected, move your cursor into the Scene window and press "f" to focus the Quad into the middle of the Scene window.
+  - With KiniQuad selected in the Hierarchy window, move your cursor into the Scene window and press "f" on your keyboard to "focus" KiniQuad into the middle of the Scene window.
-  - If you still can't see it, make sure the Gizmo/Selection Outline is on (Quad will have an orange outline.)
+  - If you still can't see it, make sure the Gizmo/Selection Outline is on, so the KiniQuad has an orange outline, even if you are looking at it from behind.

 ![UnityTransparency_FindingTheQuad](images/UnityTransparency_FindingTheQuad.png)

 .
   - STILL can't see it, even though the axes are in the middle of your Scene window?
 Quads are one-sided, and you're probably looking at the back side!
 Rotate your view in the Scene window - you can click on the X or Z axes.
-(DON'T rotate the Quad itself - its transform should stay zeroed!)
+(DON'T rotate the KiniQuad itself - its transform should stay zeroed.)

 .
 ![UnityTransparency_FindingTheQuad1](images/UnityTransparency_FindingTheQuad1.png)